atea/panos-conf/README.md

 # panos-conf

 PAN-OS configuration utility.

-Currently let's you fetch configuration from one or more PANOS devices.
-The configuration is stored as separate YAML files.
+Fetch and/or push configuration from one or more PANOS devices.
+Configuration is stored per host in individual YAML files.

 ## Features
 * Fetch configuration of the following types, and store as YAML: